Perform MySQL replication between an on-premises environment and Amazon Aurora over the internet.

 AWS Aurora

-Preparation at the destination (AWS)
+Preparation on the destination (AWS)

-Create an S3 bucket for backups
+Create an S3 bucket for backups.

 Creating a DB cluster parameter group